Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 1. Compare Change Order Policies

-There will be times when materials do not arrive on time or schedule.
+There will be times when materials do not arrive on time or on schedule.
 During a worst-case scenario, the supplies needed may not come at all.
 Do check with each supplier to see how they’re going to handle change order policies.
 Make sure that the suppliers follow a strict process because otherwise, you are going to have to look for a more reliable supplier.

 The same also holds for certain emergencies where you need to change the order itself.
 Say you need to change the order from 200 cases of beer to 300 cases.
 Check each proposal to see how each supplier is going to handle this kind of problem.